 In addition, ADU research conducted by the University of California, Berkeley's (UC Berkeley's) Center for Community Innovation (Chapple et al. 2017) indicates that 40 percent of ADUs are typically rented to family members or friends at either no cost or below-market rental rates.
-Based on the combination of the online survey analysis and the Chapple industry research, the 490 ADUs projected to be built in Oxnard between 2021 and 2029 are anticipated to be affordable to lower-income households.
+Based on the combination of the online survey analysis, the feedback from ADU owners in Oxnard, and the Chapple industry research, 90 percent the 320 ADUs projected to be built in Oxnard between 2021 and 2029 are anticipated to be affordable to lower-income households and 10 percent are anticipated to be affordable to moderate-income households.

 The Oxnard ADU regulations encourage this housing type and allow flexibility in their development.
-The City has most recently updated their ADU regulations in 2020 and will continue to do so to comply with state law (see Program 6 in Chapter
+The City has most recently updated their ADU regulations in 2019 and will continue to do so to comply with state law (see Program 6 in Chapter G).

-G).
 The City also has a dedicated website providing information and resources related to ADUs.
-Programs 6, 36, 37, 38, and 44 commit the City to other ongoing and new efforts to promote and facilitate ADUs to support the development of an increased number of ADUs during the 2021-2029 Housing Element update.
+Programs 6, 34, 35, 36, and 42 commit the City to other ongoing and new efforts to promote and facilitate ADUs to support the development of an increased number of ADUs during the 2021-2029 Housing Element update.